-- 37 The filing was reviewed by the Board's cost of capital consultants, National Economic - 38 Research Associates (NERA), as relates to the ROE and ROI inputs.
-During this review
+The filing was reviewed by the Board's cost of capital consultants, National Economic Research Associates (NERA), as relates to the ROE and ROI inputs.
+During this review information requests and responses were exchanged with the Applicant.
+NERA's report, dated March 13, 2006, details the pertinent aspects of these exchanges and summarizes the position stated by the Applicant in support of the requested ROE and ROI and

-1 information requests and responses were exchanged with the Applicant.
-NERA's report, 2 dated March 13, 2006, details the pertinent aspects of these exchanges and summarizes 3 the position stated by the Applicant in support of the requested ROE and ROI and 4 NERA's consideration thereof.
-5 6 The Applicant states that the shareholders expect an ROE of 15% and further that the 7 proposed ROE of 12.5% is consistent with the standard they have used and received 8 approval for in other provinces.
-The Applicant also cites the testimony of experts 9 appearing before the Board at its recent hearing in relation to cost of capital.
-The 10 Applicant did not provide an expert opinion not already considered by the Board or any 11 substantive evidence found persuasive in other jurisdictions.
-Nor did the Applicant 12 provide a justification for the statement that shareholders expect an ROE of 15%.
-In 13 relation to ROI the Applicant provided a statement of Investment Policies and 14 Procedures, information as to bond yields and expert opinion of 2006 expected returns.
-15 16 NERA's final report findings are as follows: 17 18 ROE - "S&Y has not provided sufficient evidence to support its request for a higher ROE 19 than set out in the filing guidelines."
-20 21 ROI - "S&Y's requested ROI of 3.7% is reasonable."
-22 23 A copy of the NERA report was forwarded to the Applicant for comment.
-The Applicant 24 initially provided commentary and additional information but later withdrew the 25 information and commentary.
-26 27 Findings 28 29 The Board has reviewed the application, the supporting material, responses to 30 information requests, consultants' reports and all other information relevant to this rate 31 filing.
-The proposed Class of Use definitions are the same as those set out by the
+The Applicant argues that it should receive a higher ROE than average based on the fact that it writes substandard business.
+The Applicant suggests that this business has greater risk.
+However this argument was found by NERA to be unsubstantiated on the basis that the argued increased risk is firm specific.
+In relation to the ROI NERA notes that the Applicant did not provide the necessary information in relation to the investment portfolio.

+NERA's final report findings are as follows:

+ROE - "Elite has not provided sufficient evidence to support its request for a higher ROE than set out in the filing guidelines."

+ROI - "Elite's requested ROI is not justified.
+Based on the proxy portfolio, NERA's calculated ROI for Elite is 5.14%."

+The NERA report was forwarded to the Applicant for comments.
+The Applicant initially provided commentary and additional information but later withdrew this information and commentary.

+Findings

-1 Superintendent of Insurance.
-As well the associated differentials were found by MOW to
+The Board has reviewed the application, the supporting material, responses to information requests, consultants' reports and all other information relevant to this rate filing.
+The proposed Class of Use definitions are the same as those set out by the Superintendent of Insurance.
+As well, the associated differentials were found by MOW to be reasonable.

-2 be reasonable.

-The Applicant's proposed discount program is consistent with previous filings and the legislative provisions, and has been determined to be reasonable in the context of the rate filing.
-However, the recovery of the revenue shortfall associated with the capping of rate increases as proposed by the Applicant is not consistent with the policy of the Board or legislative provisions.
+The Applicant's proposed discount program is consistent with previous filings.
+The program is consistent with the legislative provisions and has been determined to be reasonable in the context of the rate filing.
+However, the recovery of the shortfall in premium associated with the capping of rate increases as proposed by the Applicant is not consistent with the policy of the Board or legislative provisions.
 While the proposed capping may minimize rate impacts arising out of this application for some insureds recovery of the revenue shortfall may mean that remaining insureds pay the associated costs on a variety of coverages.
 Therefore the Board will not approve the inclusion in rates of a revenue shortfall arising from the capping proposal.

 Based on the review of the available information in connection with this rate filing the Board is not satisfied that some of the actuarial assumptions in the Applicant's rate proposals are reasonably supported by the available information.
 The Board has reviewed the assumptions provided by the Applicant and the alternate assumptions provided by the Board's actuarial consultants, MOW, in respect of Underwriting Profit, Effects of Reform, and Credibility Standard/Procedure.
 While the Board and MOW sought clarification and support for the proposals, the Applicant did not provide the necessary support for each of the elements of the rate proposal.
 The Board notes that the Applicant was provided with a copy of the MOW report and was given an opportunity to further comment on and challenge the rationale used by MOW.
 The Board finds that the detailed and comprehensive analysis offered by MOW in its report is persuasive.
-Subsequent to the MOW report the Applicant provided alternate indications based on different assumptions in relation to the Credibility Standard/Procedure, however it did not provide substantiation for the same.
+While the Applicant, subsequent to the MOW report, provided alternate indications based on different assumptions in relation to the Credibility Standard/Procedure, it did not provide substantiation for the same.
 The Board accepts the MOW assumptions as reasonable and will require the Applicant to reflect these alternate assumptions in its rate filing.